 In November 2020, we entered into a Research Collaboration Agreement, or the Research Agreement, with BCM, under which we agreed to pay BCM for performing certain research activities under the direction of Dr. Ann Leen commencing on January 1, 2021, and continuing for a three-year period thereafter.
-The Research Agreement requires us to make payments to BCM totaling approximately \$2.0 million per year, for a total of \$6.0 million over the term of the Research Agreement.
+The Research Agreement requires us to make payments to BCM totaling approximately \$6.0 million over the term of the Research Agreement.
+In August 2023, the term of the Research Agreement was extended for an additional year, expiring December 31, 2024.